Chapter 23 : Ache

 Pipsqueak’s eyes widened in shock.
 “Is Agatha Bennett saying that she has been poppin’ bottles?”

-“Poppin’ bottles, yo,” Pipsqueak replied with utmost seriousness.
-“Getting crunk.
-Making wasted.”
+“Poppin’ bottles,” Pipsqueak replied with utmost seriousness.
+“Getting crunk in da club with the biddies."

 “Oh!
-You see, Pipsqueak has recently purchased a muggle mp3 device.”
+You see, Pipsqueak has recently purchased a muggle mp3 device with his Hogwarts salary.”
 The house-elf nodded furiously, sounding almost proud.
 “It is great fun.
-Pipsqueak especially enjoys the songs of rap variety.”
+Pipsqueak especially enjoys the songs by rapper 50 Centaur.”

-“Okay, I can’t handle this.”
-I announced, shaking my head furiously.
-“Can you please just get me a bottle of Butterbeer or something?’
+“Okay, I can’t handle anymore of this,” I announced, shaking my head furiously in astonishment.
+What a world it was we lived in.
+“Could you please just get me a bottle of Butterbeer or something?’

-“Fo’ rizzle mah nizzle.”
-Pipsqueak stated primly, and then he was off, disappearing into the bustling mob of house-elves.
+“Fo’ rizzle, home dawg.”
+Pipsqueak stated primly, and then he was off, disappearing into the heat of the kitchen and the bustling mob of the other house-elves.

-Merlin, I need to get my head checked.
+Merlin, I needed to get my head checked.

 Six butterbeers later, and I wasn’t feeling too good.

-I don’t know why, but it was the strangest thing— whenever I walked one way, the world seemed to tilt the other.
-Objects had a strange tendency of magically duplicating themselves.
+Over the course of draining each bottle and ignoring Pipsqueak's pleas for me to 'slow down,' the strangest thing had happened — whenever I walked one way, the world began to tilt the other.
+Objects took on the strange tendency of magically duplicating themselves whenever I looked at them.
 And it was suddenly really, really hard to stand straight without feeling like I was about to tip over.